Algorithms for the rational approximation of matrix-valued functions: Discussion

 \subsection{Set-valued AAA}

-A main benefit of the set-valued AAA algorithm is its fast runtime.
-With one exception, the set-valued AAA method was the second fastest method in our tests, surpassed only by the surrogate AAA method.
+An advantage of the set-valued AAA algorithm is its fast runtime.
+With some exceptions, the set-valued AAA method was the second fastest method in our tests, surpassed only by the surrogate AAA method (and sometimes by the Loewner method).

 With respect to the approximation quality, this method produced models with similar accuracy to RKFIT for the example in Section~\ref{subsec:matfit} (see Figure~\ref{fig:example_mftex22}, right).
-Similar behaviour is observed for the following three examples, producing good and very good results.
-For the example in Section~\ref{subsec:CD} it even produced results comparable in accuracy to the block-AAA method when the order $d$ was very high; see Figure~ \ref{fig:example_mftex33} (right).
+A similar behavior was observed for the next three examples, producing good and very good results.
+For the example in Section~\ref{subsec:CD} it even produced results comparable in accuracy to the block-AAA method when $d > 65$ (see Figure~ \ref{fig:example_mftex33}, right).
 For the examples in Sections~\ref{subsec:noise0} and \ref{subsec:noise} with added noise, however, the method produced poor results.
 In particular for the noisy ISS example, the RMSE values produced by the set-valued AAA method are the highest (see Figure~\ref{fig:example_mftex66}, right).
-As discussed above, we believe that the reason for this poor approximation is the interpolation of noisy data values.
+As previously discussed, the reason for this poor approximation is the interpolation of noisy data values.
+Moreover, the evaluation time for the computed approximants was found to be small, comparable to the evaluation of surrogate AAA (the lowest) approximants and those obtained with the Loewner method (see Table~\ref{table_example2}).
+The orders needed to achieve selected RMSE values were relatively low, only slightly higher than the order of the corresponding RKFIT approximants (see Table~\ref{table_example22}).
+Finally, the method required the smallest runtimes (by far) for low target accuracy $\epsilon_3 = 10^{-9}$ and $\epsilon_4 = 10^{-12}$; see Table~\ref{table_example222}.